mattfwood/gatsby-dev-blog/src/content/refactoring-with-use-reducer.md

 It wasn't until I started using React's [`useReducer` hook](https://reactjs.org/docs/hooks-reference.html#usereducer) that I started to appreciate what a reducer does.

-For a long time I hadn't fully grasped what a "reducer" really was.
+As I started using it more, I even started to realize that I hadn't fully grasped what a "reducer" actually _was_.

 > A reducer is basically a function that takes in a series of actions and an `initialState`, and then "reduces" them to get the current state of the application.